-Though Islam is the state religion and Shariah law forms the basis for legislation, the regime has been tolerant of all sectarian groups.
+Islam is the state religion and Shariah law forms the basis for legislation.
 The religious establishment is under the state's firm control and can hardly express its voice without the prior consent of the ruling elite.
 However, certain Ibadi groups have quietly called for traditional religious leadership, and since the mid-2000s, Omani society has not been immune to the spread of religious ideologies which justify conservative social practices in the name of Islam.
-Sunni and Ibadi Islamist networks played a crucial role in channeling discontent in 2011 while the influence of Islamist-oriented ideas in the state apparatus has also been expanding.
-Since 2013, the authorities have been repressive towards non-violent Salafi networks in North Batina and Buraimi governorates, including the detention of Salafi businessmen, civil servants and bloggers in secret locations for weeks at a time without formal charges during the summer of 2014 and the sentencing of a Salafi Consultative Council member to three years imprisonment for "illegal gathering and undermining the status and prestige of the state."
+Sunni and Ibadi Islamist networks played a crucial role in channeling discontent in 2011 while the influence of Islamistoriented ideas in the state apparatus has also been expanding.
+Since 2013, the authorities have been repressive toward non-violent Salafi networks in North Batina and Buraimi governorates, including the sentencing in October 2014 of a Salafi Consultative Council member to three years imprisonment for "illegal gathering and undermining the status and prestige of the state."
+Concomitantly, Ibadism has been more intimately associated with Omani identity in official historiography since the Arab Spring.
+In particular, a state-led Ibadi proselytism has been on the rise under the leadership of the Ministry of Endowment and Religious Affairs - both at home (Ibadi preachers teaching loyalty to the nation and moral values in schools) and abroad (state-sponsored conferences to promote Ibadism across the world, touring exhibitions, et cetera).

 In 1970, Sultan Qaboos inherited a territory torn apart by competitive local allegiances.
 Since his accession to the throne, the ruler has built a civilian state administration that extends throughout the territory.
-In 2013, the asphalt road network covered more than 32,600 kilometers.
-In addition, 96% of the population was supplied with electricity and gas and 95% with drinkable water.
+By 2015 an asphalt road network covered more than 35,500 kilometers.
+In addition, 97% of the population was supplied with electricity and gas and 93% had access to an improved water source.

 However, the large size of the state bureaucracy and its lack of technical skills limit the effectiveness of Oman's administrative system.
 Popular protests that took place in peripheral regions (Northern Batina, Sharqiyya, Dhofar) in 2011 and that directly targeted symbols of the state (local branches of ministries, offices of the governors) illustrated the difficulty of the central state to deliver on its promise of local development.
-In order to re-assert Muscat's control over the peripheries, the administrative map of the country was re-drawn in 2011, and all regions changed into governorates under the Ministry of Interior's supervision.
+In order to reassert Muscat's control over the peripheries, the administrative map of the country was re-drawn in 2011, and all regions changed into governorates under the Ministry of Interior's supervision.
+In October 2013 teachers from government schools held a four-week strike, the longest and largest on record, demanding a salary structure based on seniority and the ability to form an elected union.
+The following month, the Ministry of Manpower issued a resolution prohibiting industrial action by staff employed in essential public services, including oil refineries, ports and airports.